tathodtushar99/thyroid-detection/README.md

 # Thyroid Type Prediction

 ## Problem Statement
-The objective is to develop a classification methodology for predicting the type of thyroid a person has based on specified features.
+The goal is to create a classification methodology for predicting the type of thyroid a person has based on specified features.
 The dataset comprises 3772 instances and 30 features.

 ## Data Preprocessing
 - Checked dataset shape: (3772, 30).
-- Explored the first few rows of the dataset.
+- Explored the initial rows of the dataset.

 ### Missing Values Handling
 - Identified missing values replaced with '?' in the dataset.